AGI Defined

 - Such an AGI is anticipated to be able to ingest basically arbitrarily large datasets (e.g., the internet or a library) and create intellectual outputs that reflect essentially the "objective knowable truth" determinable from said datasets

-- Specifically, the "truth discernment" capability, which is a hallmark of intelligence and reasoning, standa out in this definition
+- Specifically, the "truth discernment" capability, which is a hallmark of intelligence and reasoning, stands out in this definition

 - Specifically, a "non AGI system" that may otherwise appear close to AGI, might produce similar intellectual outputs based on similar available datasets and interactions, but would rely on faulty shortcuts such as "quantity" of arguments for a position (availability bias, frequency bias) or "reputation" of proponents of a position (appeal to authority, star power), or textual "closeness" (proximity) of information, or other such factors, in order to evaluate levels of truth (in domains with various conflicting positions), instead of evaluating those points on their "actual" symbolic meaning and logical consequences.